International Student Advising

 Before Midwest University will issue a student SEVIS I-20 :

-All necessary forms must be turned in and a non-refundable I-901 Form fee of $ 200 must be paid.
-International SEVIS I-20 students are required to pay SEVIS Maintenance fee of $ 200 in the first semester and $ 100 from the second semester.
+All necessary forms must be turned in and a non-refundable application fee of $100, document handling fee of $100, and I-901 Form fee of $ 350 must be paid.
+International SEVIS I-20 students are required to pay a SEVIS maintenance fee of $200 in the first semester and $100 for the second semester.
 This fee is for administration services and document assistance.

-- If students do not adhere to University policies regarding enrollment, registration, employment, and proper conduct that will affect their immigration status, the University reports these violations to the USCIS.
+- If students do not adhere to University policies regarding enrollment, registration, employment, and proper conduct in a way that will affect their immigration status, the University reports these violations to the USCIS.

 - Students must follow all rules and regulations of Midwest University.

-- Students must meet residence hall occupancy requirements by the deadline, register, and pay for the required term.
+- Students must register and pay for residence hall occupancy by the required deadline.